Top 100 companies in Germany in 2026: revenue ranked

 Automotive

-• Organizations in this space focus on the manufacturing of passenger vehicles, heavy-duty trucks, and the specialized engineering of high-performance components.
+• Organizations in this space focus on the manufacturing of passenger vehicles and the specialized engineering of high-performance components.

 • These manufacturers are essential to the national economy as they spearhead the transition to electric mobility and represent the “Made in Germany” brand on the global stage.